vgrose/matplotlib/README.md

 # Mouse Drug Data Visualization with Python Matplotlib

 In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.
-This script analyzes the data in and creates the following plots using matplotlib in a Jupyter Notebook
+This script analyzes the data in the data folder and creates the following plots using matplotlib in a Jupyter Notebook

     A scatter plot that shows how the tumor volume changes over time for each treatment.
     A scatter plot that shows how the number of metastatic (cancer spreading) sites changes over time for each treatment.